stephenbradshaw/ad_ldap_dumper/README.md

 This tool also allows me to very strictly control how and what LDAP queries are executed for environments that have LDAP query based detections/alerting in place.

 In its current state, this tool writes its output to a single large indented JSON file.
-Im working on adding the option for output in a BloodHound compatible format, but this is only partly implemented at this point in time.
+There is also `BETA` level support for converting the output to Bloodhound format, discussed below.

 # Requirements